Best practice approach when enabling Risk Scores

 When enabling risk scores, we recommend a controlled roll-out using the phases outlined below.

-On Day 1, enable the admin dashboard within Settings > Company Edit (top-left of the navigation menu).
-This will provide only administrators with the dashboard.
+• On Day 1, enable the admin dashboard by navigating to Settings > Company Edit (located in the upper-left of the navigation menu).
+This will make the dashboard only visible to administrators.

-• Risk scores will update on a nightly basis; therefore, the risk scores charts will have no data on Day 1.
+• Risk scores update nightly, so the risk score charts will not contain data on Day 1.

-Preferred Departmental Training: After enabling risk scores, end users can be asked to select a department that best relates to their role.
-The preferred departmental training charts may take some time to populate depending on when they log in to the platform.
+After enabling risk scores, end users can be prompted to select the department most relevant to their role.
+The preferred departmental training charts may take time to populate, depending on when users log in to the platform.
 This feature can be turned off with Settings > Company Edit > Risk Scores

-You will need to review which courses, phishing simulations, policies and surveys that would have a beneficial impact on the risk score.
+Review your existing content (courses, phishing simulations, policies and surveys) to determine which would have a beneficial impact on the risk score.
 For example, you may not want optional or test content to be included in the risk score calculation, or content that is out of date/not in scope.
-The more content that risk scores are enabled for, the more reliable the risk scores will be.
+The more content in which risk scores are enabled, the more reliable the risk scores will be.

-• To turn on risk scores, navigate to the Policy, Survey, Course and Phish In Progress tables > 'Actions' column > select the drop-down > select 'Turn On Risk Score'.
+• In the 'Actions' column, select the drop-down > click 'Turn On Risk Score'.

-• Please note: The risk score calculation will only include content that has been targeted to users within the last 12 months.
+• Note: Risk score calculations only include content targeted to users within the last 12 months.
 Therefore, it's important that you consistently publish content to produce the most accurate risk scores.

-Phase 3 - Analyse & customise the risk scores
+Phase 3 - Analyse & Customise Risk Scores

 Analyse

-For new customers, it will likely take some time for more accurate and reliable scores to be produced, and this will depend on your usage.
+For new customers, it may take some time for scores to become more accurate and reliable, depending on platform usage.

 Risk Score Customisation

-Some organisations prefer to customise the scoring calculation to match their specific security priorities.
-Please see the following article for more information on customising risk scores: Guidance for customising the Employee Risk Score
+Some organisations prefer to tailor the scoring calculation to align with their specific security priorities.
+Refer to the following article for more information on customising risk scores: Guidance for customising the Employee Risk Score.

 Phase 4 (Optional) - Enable the Admin and End User Dashboard

-Some organisations may want to be more transparent with their end users by displaying their risk score on their home page.
-This can have a positive impact on users by increasing engagement; participation can help to improve cyber security hygiene and reduce risk scores over time.
+For greater transparency, some organisations choose to display risk scores to end users on their home page.
+This can have a positive impact on users by increasing engagement, helping to improve cyber security hygiene and reducing risk scores over time.

-However, there are some key considerations to take into account before enabling the end user dashboard; please refer to the following article for more info on this: Key considerations before enabling Employee Risk Scores
+However, there are some key considerations to consider before enabling the end user dashboard.
+Refer to the following article for more info on this: Key considerations before enabling Employee Risk Scores.

-• To begin with, turn on risk scores for the admin dashboard only.
+• Begin by enabling risk scores for the admin dashboard only.

 • Review published content and only enable risk scores for content that will be valuable for calculating a strong risk score.